 Husbands and wives can contract with each other during the marriage with respect to matters that are not inconsistent with public policy.
-The courts a have determined that a contract made during the marriage which waives the right of a dependent spouse to support from his or her spouse is void as against public policy.
+The courts a have determined that Post-Nuptial Agreements made during the marriage which waive the right of a dependent spouse to support from his or her spouse is void as against public policy.

 However, the law does permit spouses to contract with each other with respect to the disposition of both their real and personal property acquired during the marriage. §52-10 of the North Carolina General Statutes permits husbands and wives to release and quitclaim rights that they might acquire during the marriage in the property of the other, with or without valuable consideration.